codeforamerica/vita-min/README.md

 1. Make sure you have `development.key` in `config/credentials`.
 Ask a teammate if you need access.
 1. Unpack the state schema files into `vendor/us_states`
 1. Run `docker compose up`.
-This will start the database, jobs, and rails app containers.
+This will start the database, jobs, shakapacker, and rails app containers.
+(If you had the app running locally, you may need to stop your local postgres first.)

 ### Run tests in a docker container
 - Developent environment is set by default, and test environment is set by default when you run tests